grouparoo/app-example-snowflake-salesforce/README.md

 Without any other changes, this project will run with a SQLite database in a single thread.
 To deploy and scale a Grouparoo app to production, you will want to provision Postgres and Redis databases and configure your ENV appropriately.

 See [the documentation](https://www.grouparoo.com/docs/deployment) for deployment examples.

+---

+Visit https://github.com/grouparoo/app-examples to see other Grouparoo Example Projects.